 Good question.
 Seems pretty unethical, doesn't it, creating a new revenue stream by abusing their loyal customers?
 We think so, too, which is part of the reason we started this club.

 Businesses justify selling your information as a way to provide you with marketing opportunities that they think you want: Open a bank account and you'll get offers for credit cards.
 Buy a mortgage and you'll get emails about debt consolidation, credit reports or refinancing opportunities.
 Maybe these are things that could interest you, but for the most part they're just unsolicited garbage.
 And oftentimes, many of these businesses (banks and credit card companies in particular) don't allow you to opt-out of their "marketing opportunities."

 Every time a member receives an email from an address or domain and marks it as bulkmail, we increase the rating of that sender's email address or domain.
 Any messages that our members receive with an address or domain Bulc Club Member Rating higher than 50% will automatically be filtered out of the messages that we forward to them.
-Members can mark addresses and domains as bulkmail in their Member Consoles or from links we inject into the messages themselves.

 The more members that are rating senders, the more accurate our Member Ratings.
 Imagine thousands of Bulc Club members marking senders as bulkmail before they make their way to your inbox.
 This is the real power of Bulc Club (and why referring new members helps everyone).